sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

     ?.filter((value: unknown): value is File => value instanceof File) .map((file) => {
       let name = file.name;
-      // This line is important, this will create an Object URL, which is a `blob:` URL string
+      // This line is important; it will create an Object URL, which is a `blob:` URL string
       // We'll need this to render the image in the browser as it's being uploaded let url = URL.createObjectURL(file);
       return { name, url };